-Student will receive email instructions for scheduling the oral defense from the EdD Office.
+Student will receive email instructions for scheduling the oral defense from the Doctoral Office.

-- All committee members must attend. - Oral Defense is scheduled at least two weeks in advance. - EdD Office sends an email invitation to Faculty and EdD students.
-No family or friends are permitted to attend. - EdD Office sends a confirmation email of the scheduled day and time.
-Student is responsible for informing the committee.
+- All committee members must attend. - Oral Defense is scheduled at least two weeks in advance. - Doctoral Office sends an email invitation to Faculty and Ed.D. students.
+No family or friends are permitted to attend. - Doctoral Office sends a confirmation email and calendar invite of the scheduled day and time. - Student will receive the graduation application and degree sheet.